Being away from Singapore for a little over seven months, the first thing that greeted me was not the humidity that reminded me that I am back home.

 The first sight was Asians when I landed at Changi airport.
 Humidity only came seconds after the door of the airport opened.
 Home to fizzy hair and constant perspiration.

-After being a minority (which I enjoyed very much) in South America, now I am back being a majority of the pack.
+After being a minority (which I enjoyed very much) in South America, now I am back being the majority of the pack.

 Everything seemed familiar yet for a lack of a better word, strange.
 It was something I had to get used to.
 I did not like it at all.